-4.5 Cloud Topology and Control Plane Scenarios
+4.4 Cloud Topology and Control Plane Scenarios

 Typically, Clouds have been implemented in large (central) data centres with hundreds to tens of thousands of servers.
 Telco Operators have also been creating intermediate data centres in central office locations, colocation centres, and now edge centres at the physical edge of their networks because of the demand for low latency and high throughput for 5G, IoT and connected devices (including autonomous driverless vehicles and connected vehicles).
-Chapter 3.5 of this document, discusses Cloud Topology and lists 3 types of data centres: Large, Intermediate and Edge.
+Cloud Topology discusses and lists 3 types of data centres: Large, Intermediate and Edge.

 For ease of convenience, unless specifically required, in this section we will use Central Cloud Centre, Edge Cloud Centre and Intermediate Cloud Centre as representative terms for cloud services hosted at centralised large data centres, Telco edge locations and for locations with capacity somewhere in between the large data centres and edge locations, respectively.
-The mapping of various terms, including the Reference Model terminology specified in Table 8-5 :ref: 'ref\model/chapter08:comparison of deployment topologies and edge terms and Open Glossary of Edge Computing is as follows:
+The mapping of various terms, including the Reference Model terminology specified in Table 8-5 :ref: ref\model:chapter08:comparison of deployment topologies and edge terms and Open Glossary of Edge Computing is as follows:

-- Central Cloud Centre: Large Centralised Data Centre, Regional Data Centre - Intermediate Cloud Centre: Metro Data Centre, Regional Edge, Aggregation Edge - Edge Cloud Centre: Edge, Mini-/Micro-Edge, Micro Modular Data Centre, Service Provider Edge, Access Edge, Aggregation Edge
+- Central Cloud Centre: Large Centralised Data Centre, Regional Data Centre - Intermediate Cloud Centre: Metro Data Centre, Regional Edge, Aggregation Edge - Edge Cloud Centre: Edge, Mini-/Micro-Edge, Micro Modular Data Centre, Service Provider Edge, Access Edge, Aggregation Edge deployed and, thus, creating a dependency between other data centres.
+Telco Edge Cloud specifies the physical and environmental characteristics, infrastructure capabilities and deployment scenarios of different locations.

-In the Intermediate and Edge cloud centres, there may be limitations on the resource capacity, as in the number of servers, and the capacity of these servers in terms of # of cores, RAM, etc. restricting the set of services that can be deployed and, thus, creating a dependency between other data centres.
-In Telco Edge Cloud, Table 8-5 specifies the physical and environmental characteristics, infrastructure capabilities and deployment scenarios of different locations.
+In the Intermediate and Edge cloud centres, there may be limitations on the resource capacity, as in the number of servers, and the capacity of these servers in terms of # of cores, RAM, etc. restricting the set of services that can be